 Dissolution applies when your company is solvent and all debts are paid.
-It’s a relatively simple paperwork process.
+It’s a relatively simple, quick and low cost paperwork process.

 Liquidation is used for companies that can’t pay what they owe, or when directors want to formally close the company with assistance from a licensed insolvency practitioner.
 Liquidation is more complex and involves a thorough review of the company’s finances.